 A BBDT “school show” is quite an exciting event!
-BBDT Repertory work includes dances with themes ranging from pure athleticism, to exuberant friendships, to imaginative play, to celebration of cultural practices such as “Day of The Dead”.
-For more mature audiences, subjects such as the cautionary tale of Sisyphus and a non-fiction account of wounded warrior/dancer, Alfredo Hurtado, keep students engaged and interested.
+BBDT Repertory work includes dances with themes ranging from pure athleticism, to collaborations resulting in wildly innovative dances, to the celebration of cultural holidays such as “Day of The Dead”.
+For more mature audiences, subjects such as the cautionary yet resilient tale of Sisyphus and a non-fiction account of Purple Heart combat wounded warrior/dancer, Alfredo Hurtado, keep students engaged and interested.
 Every performance has full audience participatory moments.
-Students will learn about the history of modern dance and how it is one of the only art forms created in America.
+Students will learn about the history of modern dance and how its origins are rooted in American values of freedom of speech and equality for all.
 They will learn about shapes and how to move them with different qualities.
-They will learn how to “dance” a written paragraph, the physics of lifting with ease, and how to interpret a story without any words at all!
-Once the dance making process has been “de-mystified”, it opens the door for each student to develop their unique ideas and creatively respond to the show.
+They will learn how to “dance” a written paragraph, the physics of lifting with ease, and how to interpret a story that words can not contain!
+Once the process of making a dance has been “de-mystified”, the door is open for each student to develop their unique ideas and creatively respond to the show.

 Both in-person and virtual (live and pre-recorded) options are available for this program.